Mega Man X: Gameplay

-Mega Man X plays similarly to its predecessor series Mega Man, but with various new features: X has, by default beginning with X2, the ability to dash along the ground, cling to walls, jump off walls, and dash jump to cover greater distance than a normal jump.
+The original Mega Man series on the NES consisted of 2D platform games that focus on run-and-gun gameplay.
+Mega Man X uses the same basic principles as its precursors but with many added options.
+X has, by default beginning with X2, the ability to dash along the ground, cling to walls, jump off walls, and dash jump to cover greater distance than a normal jump.
 This all gives X more mobility than his original series counterpart.
+At certain times, the player can pilot vehicles including in an attack mech and an attack hovercycle.

 X is also able to locate capsules and tanks that permanently upgrade his armor.
 These upgrades are all either hidden or require an exceptional feat to reach.
 Upgrades common to each game are increased maximum hit points, "sub-tanks" which can be filled with surplus health pick-ups and then used at any time to refill the character's hit points, and the ability to charge weapons earned from bosses, which gives them an enhanced secondary fire mode.
 In later games, there are multiple armor types available that can either be mixed and matched, or completed for additional armor set bonuses.

-Starting in X3, Zero is a playable character.
-In X3, Zero is armed with a beam saber in addition to the traditional "buster" arm cannon, but relies on his saber almost exclusively starting in X4.
-In X5, both X and Zero gain the ability to duck.
-In X6, the player can rescue reploids to replenish health and acquire upgrades not otherwise available.
+Mega Man X3 is the first game in the series which allows the player to play as X's ally Zero, although his playability is more limited compared to later games in the series.
+He relies on his saber almost exclusively starting in X4.
+Zero is more melee-oriented than X by using a "Z-Saber" sword.
+Rather than acquiring weapons from the bosses (with the exception of his Giga Attack), Zero learns special techniques that do not require ammo such as the "Hienkyaku" air-dash and "Kuuenbu" double-jump.
+However, Zero cannot upgrade any of his body parts in this game.
+In X6 and X7, the player can rescue Reploids to replenish health and acquire upgrades not otherwise available.
 In X7, the playable character Axl is introduced.
 Axl utilizes two guns known as Axl Bullets.
 In X8, a tag system is introduced, along with a new Double Attack feature, where the two selected characters can attack at the same time.

-Mavericks replace the Robot Masters, and Sigma replaces Dr. Wily.
+Mavericks serve like a boss.
 The stage boss Mavericks are based on various types of organisms (usually animals, but plants and fungi are also represented) instead of being humanoid, as were most of the bosses in the classic series, although their attacks and names are usually based on mechanical or chemical phenomena or laws of physics like in the original games.
-The main group of antagonists in each game, which are fought as mid-bosses and/or fortress bosses, are normally humanoid in appearance.
+Defeating a Maverick allows X to use that Maverick's signature weapon.
+Each boss is particularly weak to one special weapon, so the player may complete the stages in an order that best exploits these weaknesses.